 \section{Abstract}

 Let $D$ be a smooth divisor on a non singular surface $S$.
-We compute Betti numbers of the relative Hilbert scheme of points of $S$ relative to $D$.
-In the case of $\PP^2$ and a line in it, we give an explicit set of generators and relations for the cohomology groups of this space.
+We compute the Betti numbers of the Hilbert scheme of points of $S$ relative to $D$.
+In the case of $\PP^2$ and a line in it, we give an explicit set of generators and relations for the corresponding cohomology groups.